gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ## Jira Integration

 The Jira Integration connected through your GitKraken Account gives you access to Jira [Autolinks](/gitlens/gitlens-features#autolinks) anywhere autolinks are supported in GitLens.
-Simply connect the integration and GitLens will automatically convert Jira IDs to links i.e. `ABC-123`.
+Simply connect the integration and GitLens will automatically convert Jira IDs in commit messages to links i.e. `ABC-123`.

 <img src="/wp-content/uploads/gl-jira-integration.png" class="img-bordered img-responsive center">